-Now, if Gesture Navigation won’t work even on the Android 10 stock launcher, the only remaining thing we can recommend is the factory reset.
+Now, if Gesture Navigation is not working on the Android 10 stock launcher, the only remaining thing we can recommend is the factory reset.

 Solution 6 – Reset the device to factory settings

 As we already explained in the introduction, this article tackles two similar problems –Android 10 Gesture Navigation not working with custom launchers and Gesture Navigation not working at all.
-If you are bothered by the latter and previous steps haven’t addressed the issue, we recommend resetting the device to factory settings.
+If you are bothered by the latter and the previous steps weren’t fruitful in resolving the issue, we recommend resetting the device to factory settings.

 Follow these instructions to reset your Android 10-powered device to factory settings:

 - Back up your data from the internal storage (photos can be saved to Google Photos, and other media can be saved to an external storage or a PC).

 - Navigate to Settings > System > Reset.

 - Follow the instructions to reset your device to factory values.